 Admission to the graduate program in the Department of Geology is evaluated on the basis of the applicant's GRE scores, undergraduate record, three letters of recommendation and research interests.
-Applicants should have a combined verbal and quantitative GRE score of at least 1050 A minimum TOEFL score of 600 is required for foreign applicants for whom English is not the first language.
+Applicants should have a combined verbal and quantitative GRE score of at least 1050.
+A minimum TOEFL score of 600 is required for foreign applicants for whom English is not the first language.
+The Department will consider qualified applicants without a previous degree in geology, although additional preliminary work may be required.
 Admission to the graduate program in the Department of Geology is selective and competitive based on the number of qualified applicants and the availability of faculty and facilities.
 Students who meet the minimum academic requirements are not guaranteed admission.
+REQUIREMENTS FOR THE DEGREES